reflectoring/reflectoring.github.io/content/blog/2018/wip/2018-02-10-rest-hypermedia.md

 ---
+authors: [tom]
 title: "REST with Hypermedia - Hot or Not?"
-categories: ["Software Craft"]
+categories: ["WIP", "Software Craft"]
 excerpt: "A discussion of what Hypermedia with REST means and a guide to decide whether hypermedia is a match for your use case."
-image:
+image:  images/stock/0036-notebooks-1200x628-branded.jpg
-  auto: 0036-notebooks
+url: rest-hypermedia
 ---